 There’s simply nothing else quite like really good lemon curd.
 I first fell for it a few years ago when I bought a jar of it from Trader Joes.
 I still occasionally buy it, because freshly made lemon curd just tastes so much better, I prefer homemade lemon curd by far.

 I wanted a supremely lemony lemon curd with the perfect balance of tang and sweet.
 Store brands can often be overly sweet with not enough lemony tang.

 Secondly, I have to manage all those lemons in my kitchen.
 Because I greedily buy a huge bag full but then what to do with all those pretty lemons?

-A foodie fact: lemon zest is a delicious mystery.
+Lemon zest is a delicious mystery.
 The aroma and flavor of fresh lemon zest is unparalleled.
 Then when you go and mix sugar and lemon zest together, it’s spoon-in-mouth worthy.

 If you’re feeling generous (or crafty without having to be crafty)… homemade lemon curd is awesome as a gift.
 It keeps very well in airtight jars in the fridge.

-Here are some of my favorite lemony treats that are sure to please:
+favorite lemony treats that are sure to please: